Open Bible Data Home About News OET Key

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).

-ULT When you offer blind animals for sacrifice, is that not evil?
-When you offer the lame and sick, is that not evil?
-Present that to your governor!
-Will he accept you or will he lift up your face?” says Yahweh of hosts.
+ULT And when you present the blind for sacrifice, is it not evil?
+And when you present the lame and the sick, is it not evil?
+Present it now to your governor.
+Will he accept you or lift up your face?” says Yahweh of Armies.

 OEB When you offer the blind animal for sacrifice, “It doesn’t matter!”
 And when you offer the lame and the sick “It doesn’t matter!”
 Give an animal like that to your governor; will he be pleased with it?
 Will he receive you favourably?’ says the Lord of hosts.

-WEB When you offer the blind for sacrifice, isn’t that evil?
+WEBBE When you offer the blind for sacrifice, isn’t that evil?
 And when you offer the lame and sick, isn’t that evil?
 Present it now to your governor!
 Will he be pleased with you?
-Or will he accept your person?” says Yahweh of Armies.
+Or will he accept your person?” says the LORD of Armies.

 NET For when you offer blind animals as a sacrifice, is that not wrong?
 And when you offer the lame and sick, is that not wrong as well?
 Indeed, try offering them to your governor!
 Will he be pleased with you or show you favor?” asks the Lord who rules over all.